-In the adversarial bandit setting, \cite{altschuler2018online} study the adversarial MAB problem with limited number of switches, which can be viewed as an adversarial counterpart of the unit-switching-cost \texttt{BwSC} problem.
-For any policy that makes no more than $S\le T$ switches, they prove that the optimal regret is $\tilde{\Theta}(T\sqrt{k}/\sqrt{S})$.
-Since we are considering a different setting from them (our problem is stochastic while their problem is adversarial), the results and methodologies in our paper are fundamentally different from their paper.
-In particular, while finite-switch policies cannot avoid linear regret in the adversarial setting, in the stochastic setting, finite switches are already able to guarantee sublinear regret.
-Moreover, while the optimal regret in \cite{altschuler2018online} decreases smoothly as $S$ increases from $0$ to $T$, in the stochastic setting, we identify surprising behavior of the optimal regret as $S$ increases from $0$ to $\Theta(\log\log T)$, which, to the best of our knowledge, has not been identified in the bandit literature before.
+In the adversarial bandit setting, \cite{altschuler2018online} study the adversarial \MAB problem with limited number of switches, which can be viewed as an adversarial counterpart of the \UB problem.
+For any policy that makes no more than $S\le T$ switches, they prove that the optimal regret is $\wt{\Theta}(T\sqrt{K}/\sqrt{S})$.
+Since we are considering a different setting from them (our problem is stochastic while their problem is adversarial), the results and techniques in our paper are fundamentally different from their paper.
+In particular, while any fixed-switching-budget policy cannot avoid linear regret in the adversarial setting, in the stochastic setting, a fixed number of switches may already be able to guarantee sublinear regret (assuming $K$ is fixed).
+Moreover, while the optimal regret rate in \cite{altschuler2018online} decreases smoothly as $S$ increases from $0$ to $T$, in the stochastic setting, we identify surprising behavior of the optimal regret rate as $S$ increases from $0$ to $\Theta(K\log\log T)$, which, to the best of our knowledge, has not been identified in the bandit literature before.